Seagren's Building: History

-By 1898 PE Seagren had acquired the adjoining northern allotment, containing two shops, and c.
+By 1898, PE Seagren had acquired the adjoining northern allotment, containing two shops, and c.
 1900 an upper level verandah was added to the northern side of his shop-house.
 This was enclosed below as shop space.
 Seagren acquired the adjoining southern allotment, which contained a small shop, in 1915.

-By the early 1900s output from the Palmer goldfield was declining, and Cooktown's significance as a regional port correspondingly decreased.
+By the early 1900s, output from the Palmer goldfield was declining, and Cooktown's significance as a regional port correspondingly decreased.
 The Charlotte Street building survived the cyclone of 1907 and the 1918 fire which destroyed the buildings on the opposite side of the street, but following PE Seagren's death at Cooktown in 1934, aged 88, the furniture warehouse was closed.
-Seagren-manufactured furniture reputedly became collectors' items.
+Seagren-manufactured furniture reputedly became collector's items.

 PE Seagren was one of the earliest settlers of Cooktown, a substantial landholder in the district, a resident of Cooktown for 60 years, and a prominent and highly respected member of his community.
 He was keen to encourage Cooktown's progress, and was actively involved in municipal work for many years, beginning with three years on the Daintree Divisional Board (1892–95) prior to being elected to the Cooktown Municipal Council in 1895.
-He served as mayor of Cooktown for two terms: 1898-1901 and 1905-1908.
+He served as mayor of Cooktown for two terms: 1898–1901 and 1905–1908.

 Seagren's contribution to his community has been described as follows:"He has laboured for the improvement of the town with unsparing energy, and the excellent condition of the streets, footpaths, and other public works is due to his progressive methods when mayor.Seagren was a Justice of the Peace, and held positions on the Hospital Board and School Advisory Board.

-In 1924 title to the Charlotte Street property was transferred to Seagren's only surviving child, Mrs Gertrude Blanche Muller, and following her death in 1949, to her children Mrs Malvine Rosetta Blanche Johnson and Erick Seagren Muller, who sold the building in 1952.
+In 1924, title to the Charlotte Street property was transferred to Seagren's only surviving child, Mrs Gertrude Blanche Muller, and following her death in 1949, to her children Mrs Malvine Rosetta Blanche Johnson and Erick Seagren Muller, who sold the building in 1952.
 Little has been recorded of the use of the building between the mid-1930s and the late 1960s, when Margaret Edmonds and Adrienne (Bobby) Gravenor established a newsagency, boutique and tourist information centre in the downstairs shop.
 They acquired title to the property in 1973, and by 1975 had converted the building into the Motor Inn Motel.

 Later it operated as a hotel under the name Seagren's Inn.
 In 2016, the building is for sale.